ghanshyampratap/Design_and_Development_of_Obstruction_Detection_and_Removal_Bot/README.md

 An intelligent autonomous robotic system designed to **detect obstacles**, and **pick and place** them if they are within suitable dimensions.
 This project combines robotic arms, sensors, and navigation to automate material handling in industries and complex environments.

----

-## 🎯 Aim

-To detect obstacles and pick and place them if they fall within suitable dimensions.

----

 ## 🎯 Objectives